How Much Does It Cost to Insulate a 60’x80’ Metal Building?

 The cost of your materials will vary broadly based on the type, quality and R-value of the insulation system installed.
 Typically, though, your most economical and effective option involves installing fiberglass insulation with a polypropylene (vinyl) facing at the time of your building’s erection.
 On the more economical end, you might pay roughly $0.50 a square foot for a single-layer, R-13 insulation system.
 On the opposite end, you might pay more like $1.50 per square foot for a double-layer, R-30 insulation system.
 Altogether, expect to pay between $2,400 and $7,200 to cover the cost of materials for your 60’x80’ building. (*Prices are subject to change due to inflation and availability.)

-Generally, expect to pay roughly $0.80 to $1.50 a square foot to have insulation installed in your steel building.
+Generally, expect to pay roughly $0.80 to $1.50 a square foot to have insulation installed in your steel building, at the time of construction.
 So, to have insulation installed in your 60’x80’ metal building, plan to pay somewhere between about $2,500 and $6,500 in labor costs. (*Prices are subject to change.)

 Final Cost of Insulating a 60’x80’ Steel Building